A Day in the Life of a Clinical Data Analyst

 Although data analysts do not have direct patient contact, they do deal with patient information, most often in the form of electronic health records (EHR).
 On a daily basis, data analysts may have to work within the facility’s EHR software to generate reports based on collected patient data.

 With data in hand, analysts use their problem-solving skills to assess how their facility can better serve its patients.
-They often use techniques like data visualization tools to help tell a story about the findings from the data to people who are not necessarily data-literate.
+They often use data visualization tools to help tell a story about their findings.
+This allows people who are not necessarily data-literate to understand what the analyst has found in the data.
 The ultimate goal of this data analysis is to improve patient experiences while increasing a facility’s efficiencies.

 In addition to critical data analysis tasks, analysts may also be expected to act as technology administrators for EHR or other data collection software.
-They help clinicians and other staff troubleshoot technology issues and regularly interface with hospital staff and administrators in regards to their findings.
+They help clinicians and other staff troubleshoot technology issues and regularly interface with hospital staff and administrators regarding their findings.

 Clinical Trial Data Analyst

 Clinical trials are the cornerstone of determining whether pharmaceuticals or medical devices are effective and safe for patients.
-These trials require a considerable amount of data collection and analysis and clinical data analysts who work in this type of setting can expect to be charged with managing and monitoring data collection and reporting their findings to the clinical trial staff and administrators.
+These trials require a considerable amount of data collection and analysis.
+Clinical data analysts who work in this type of setting can expect to manage and monitor data collection and report their findings to the clinical trial staff and administrators.

 In the case of a clinical trial, data analysts regularly review data that is being collected in the clinical setting to ensure that it is accurate.
-Similar to those in the healthcare setting, data analysts are also expected to compile and present regular reports about the data they find and translate the data into actionable intelligence for the trail clinicians and administrators.
+Similar to those in the healthcare setting, clinical trial data analysts are also expected to compile and present regular reports about the data they find and translate the data into actionable intelligence for the trial clinicians and administrators.

 The title “data analyst” may be off-putting to some, but the reality is that extensive mathematics and computer programming knowledge are not necessarily required.
 Instead, the most successful clinical data analysts are those who like to uncover the story behind the numbers.
 Some computer programming is typically required within the data analysis tools used by these professionals, but extensive computer science knowledge is not vital.

 A degree in health information management or health informatics can be helpful when pursuing this career.
 Those with experience in healthcare and clinical knowledge can do well in this position.
-Nurses, medical coders, and others who have already worked with healthcare data have a solid foundation for a future career in clinical data analysis.
+Nurses, medical coders, and others who have already worked with healthcare data have a solid foundation for a future clinical data analysis career.